Dongping, Ruyuan County: History

 In 1983, it was known as Dongping District (东坪区).
 In 1986, it was renamed "Dongping Township".
 In 1994, it was upgraded to a town.
 In 2005, Longnan (龙南镇) was merged into the town.

 Geography

 The town sits at the northwestern Ruyuan Yao Autonomous County.
 The town shares a border with Luoyang Town to the west, the towns of Bibei and Youxi to the east, Daqiao Town to the north, and Rucheng Town to the south.

 The South Water Lake (南水湖) is located in the town.
 It is the third largest lake in Guangdong.
 The lake provides drinking water and water for irrigation.

 Economy

 The local economy is primarily based upon agriculture and local industry.
-The main crops of the region are rice, followed by peanut and vegetables.
+The main crop of the region is rice, followed by peanuts and vegetables.

 Demographics

 As of 2018, the National Bureau of Statistics of China estimates the township's population now to be 12,914.

 Tourist attractions

 The South Water Lake (南水湖) is a popular attraction.
 The lake provides an attractive setting for many outdoor activities, including fishing, pleasure boating, and hiking.